Axadiw/MFIGamepadFeeder/README.md

 **LBumper** + **Start** will end up with **LeftStick** press, whilst **RBumper** + **Start** will be **RightStick** press.

+# Supported gamepads

+* SteelSeries Nimbus (only via Bluetooth)

+### Not compatibile:

+* Mad Catz Micro C.T.R.L i

+Keep in mind that all controllers without **HID** interface won't be compatible with *MFIGamepadFeeder*.

+# Connecting gamepads via Bluetooth
+In order to connect your gamepad via bluetooth you need to:

+1. Turn on your gamepad (and press bluetooth pairing button)
+2. Select the Start menu, then select Settings > Devices > Bluetooth.
+3. Turn on Bluetooth > select the device > Pair.
+4. Follow any more instructions if they appear.

 # Application development

 I've started with support for SteelSeries Nimbus controller only, if you'd like to add support for other game controller, post pull request with mapping file on [GitHub issues page](https://github.com/Axadiw/MFIGamepadFeeder/issues).

-## Supported gamepads

-* SteelSeries Nimbus (only via Bluetooth)

-#### Not compatibile:

-* Mad Catz Micro C.T.R.L i

-Keep in mind that all controllers without **HID** interface won't be compatibile with *MFIGamepadFeeder*.

 # Special thanks